TheLartians/Revisited/README.md

 target_link_libraries(myProject LarsVisitor)
 ```

 Alternatively, the repository can be cloned locally and included it via `add_subdirectory`.
-Installing lars::Visitor will make it findable in CMake's `find_package`.
+Installing revisited::Visitor will make it findable in CMake's `find_package`.

 ## Performance

-lars::Visitor uses metaprogramming to determine the inheritance hierachy at compile-time for optimal performance.
-Compared to the traditional visitor pattern lars::Visitor requires an additional virtual calls (as the type of the visitor and the visitable object are unknown).
+revisited::Visitor uses metaprogramming to determine the inheritance hierachy at compile-time for optimal performance.
+Compared to the traditional visitor pattern revisited::Visitor requires an additional virtual calls (as the type of the visitor and the visitable object are unknown).
 With compiler optimizations enabled, these calls should not be noticable in real-world applications.

 There is an benchmark suite included in the repository that compares the pure cost of the different approaches.